PerArneng/fortune/README.md

 First we need to find a suitable program.
 For this example i choose `fortune` that prints a fortune cookie to the commandline.
 The reason for that was that it is a dynamically linked binary and it also reads from files.

 If we capture all the files that the program depends on we can create a docker image with only those files.
 This is all done within an existing Debian image.
 The resulting image will be based on the `scratch` base docker image.
+The size of the fortune image is less than 4Mb, compared to the debain image that weighs in on 85.1 MB.

 *Note: This is done in a docker image and thats why i run as root*